How do my ducks get in the water?

 Can I adopt ducks on Duck Race Day?

-If all of our 10,000 ducks have not been adopted as of Friday night April 20th, the remaining ducks will be available for adoption Saturday until one hour prior to the start of the race at a booth set up at Noble Park.
+If all of our 10,000 ducks have not been adopted as of Friday night, October 23, the remaining ducks will be available for adoption Saturday until one hour prior to the start of the race at a booth set up at Noble Park.

-Who does the Paducky Derby benefit?All proceeds from the Paducah Derby benefit The Merryman House, a 501(c)(3) charity, a nonprofit organization who offers both residency and outreach services to meet the needs of victims of intimate partner abuse and their dependents as they strive to live free of violence in their home.
-Please visit us at: http://www.merrymanhouse.org/ and facebook at https://www.facebook.com/merrymanhouse.paducah.
+Who does the PaDucky Derby benefit?All proceeds from the PaDucky Derby benefit the Merryman House, a 501(c)(3) charity, a nonprofit organization which offers both residential and outreach services to meet the needs of victims of intimate partner abuse and their dependents as they strive to live free of violence in their homes.
+Please visit us at: www.merrymanhouse.org and on Facebook at www.facebook.com/merrymanhouse.paducah.